akkuvardani/akankshavardani.github.io/_pages/cv.md

 Education
 ---

-* Ph.D in Economics, Columbia University, 2024 (expected)
+* Ph.D in Economics, Columbia University, 2025 (expected)
-* M.A. in Economics, Delhi School of Economics
+* M.A. in Economics, Delhi School of Economics, 2018